Mandurang/CalculateArea/README.md

-<Many to Many> withe one more tables
+"Many to Many" withe one more tables
 SELECT Products.ProductName, Categories.CatigoryName
 FROM Products
 LEFT JOIN ProductsCategoryes ON Products.Id = ProductsCategoryes.Id